kartikperisetla/kartikperisetla.github.io/_posts/2021-02-10-retrieval-augmented-language-model-pre-training.markdown

         Table 1 shows the accuracy of different approaches on three open-QA datasets.
 Table also shows the number of parameters for each model.
     </li>
     <li>
-        As it can be seen from the table, Generative open-QA systems based on T5 are powerful and their performance improves with model size. <b><i>In contrast REALM(39.2, 40.4) outperforms T5-11B(34.5) model while being 30 times smaller</i></b>.
+        As it can be seen from the table, Generative open-QA systems based on T5 are powerful and their performance improves with model size. <b>In contrast REALM(39.2, 40.4) outperforms T5-11B(34.5) model while being 30 times smaller</b>.
     </li>
     <li>
         Most direct comparison of REALM is with ORQA where fine-tuning setup, hyperparameters and training data are identical.
 The immprovement seen in REALM over ORQA is due to better pre-training methods.
 Table also shows that REALM approach can be applied both on - single corpus setting and separate corpus setting.